Simplifying Dependent Reductions in the Polyhedral Model: Evaluation

 \subsubsection{Complexity Results}

 \Cref{tab:benchmarkstable} summarizes the results on comparison of complexities, expressed in terms of the corresponding parameters of each benchmark.

 The column ``Original'' gives the complexity of the original program for the benchmarks.
 The column ``Optimized (Heuristic)'' (later abbreviated as ``Optimized'') gives the complexity of the transformed program using the heuristic implementation in \Cref{sec:implementation}.
-The column ``MSSR-Optimal'' gives the complexity of the transformed program by potentially solving the problem formulation in \Cref{sec:mssribpformulation} exactly; and this is the optimal complexity one can achieve using techniques presented in this work.
+The column ``SDR-Optimal'' gives the complexity of the transformed program by potentially solving the problem formulation in \Cref{sec:mssribpformulation} exactly \footnote{For\rline{howsolveexactly} all of our benchmarks, it turns out that our heuristic algorithm is able to assign a non-zero reuse vector to each non-degenerate face (i.e. one whose cardinality is not $\BigO(1)$).
+This implies that our heuristic algorithm's solution is already the optimal solution to SDR, since it does not have further complexity reduction opportunities.
+Therefore, through this argument we obtain the SDR-optimal complexities without having to actually construct and solve the bilinear program. }; and this is the optimal complexity one can achieve using techniques presented in this work.
 The column ``Manual'' gives the complexity of a potential optimized manual implementation written by a developer; this means that the complexity reduction potentially comes from transformations not present in this work.
-The column ``\#IR'' counts the number of IR statements for the benchmark.

-Comparing the ``Original'' and ``Optimized'' columns, our approach can reduce the complexity for all benchmarks.
-Comparing the ``Optimized'' and ``MSSR-Optimal'' columns, our approach can generate algorithms that have the same complexity as that of optimal implementation for all benchmarks.
-Comparing the ``Optimized'' and ``Manual'' columns, our approach can generate algorithms with complexities the same as manual implementations for 8 out of 11 benchmarks.
+Comparing the ``Original'' and ``Optimized'' columns, our approach reduces the complexities for all benchmarks.
+Comparing the ``Optimized'' and ``SDR-Optimal'' columns, our heuristic approach produces complexities same as solving SDR optimally for all benchmarks.
+Comparing the ``Optimized'' and ``Manual'' columns, our approach produces complexities the same as manual implementations for 8 out of 11 benchmarks.
 We identified that the 3 benchmarks related to DMM require additional data layout modifications which we did not consider in this work, which is a direction of future research.